Nothing fails like success

 • Inattention to details like standards of housekeeping and maintenance of equipment, front of the house, furniture, etc.

-• Over-confidence in continued demand for products and services has always enjoyed a niche market position for long periods of time
+• Over-confidence in continued demand for products and services has always enjoyed a niche market position for long periods.

 A recent example of success failing is the ‘fall’ of the mighty Steinhoff and former CEO Markus Jooste, scandal.